Prodaturu/Obsidian/3 - Main Notes/C++/Control Flow in C++.md

 Control flow is about:

-- making decisions (branches)
+- choosing between paths (branches)
-- repeating work (loops)
+- repeating actions (loops)
-- leaving a block or function early (jumps and return)
+- exiting a block or function early (jumps / return)

 ## Branching